rgvh/301-Lab-02/README.md

 # 301-Lab-02
 Gallery of Horns

+Diplays a gallery of real and fictional animals that have horns.
+Provides the ability to select a subset of the gallery based on keyword search.
+Rendering of the data and the selection done using jQuery.

 Number and name of feature: #1 Display Images

 Estimate of time needed to complete: 60 min